[Feature] How spies use women to steal EU secrets

 And Belgian intelligence reports, seen by this website, corroborated their warnings.

-There were "real examples of cultivation cases, methods" using honey-traps to catch EU officials in recent times, one of the counter-intelligence sources said.
+There were "real examples of cultivation cases, methods" using honey-traps to catch EU diplomats and officials in recent times, and they were most at risk when travelling overseas, one of the counter-intelligence sources said.

 "But you have to understand - it's not about sex per se.
 It's about any vulnerability the hostile service might find and exploit ... whether it's sex, alcohol, gambling, or any other 'abnormality'," he added.